Sinéad Quinn: Solo career

 Within a week of leaving the Fame Academy, Quinn signed a £1 million, five-album record deal with Mercury Records.
 Her debut single, "I Can’t Break Down", was released on 10 February 2003.
 It reached number 2 in the UK Singles Chart, being beaten to the top spot by t.A.T.u.
-The single sold around 70,000 copies, finishing in 65th place for the top-selling UK singles of 2003.
+The single sold 95,000 copies, finishing in 65th place for the top-selling UK singles of 2003.
 The video was directed by Dani Jacobs and filmed in the empty Fame Academy house.
 Her follow-up single "What You Need Is" reached number 19 in the same chart, and her self-written album, Ready to Run, peaked at number 48 in the UK Albums Chart.

 Quinn's only other releases to date were on the Fame Academy Album, alongside all the other Fame Academy contestants, and guest vocals on fellow contestant Malachi Cush's debut album.